gtech-mulearn/IEEE-LAUNCHPAD/profiles/rahulpr-1@mulearn.md

 #### Career Plan:

-- Outline your immediate and longer-term plans to contribute to making the Kerala Startup Ecosystem better.
+- Becoming a Software Developer and Also Have a plan to Start a Startup Company

 #### Thoughts on Kerala's Tech Ecosystem: